jetbrains-academy/anderson/README.md

 ### Config

-The config consists of 4 fields:
+The config file is a yaml file with 4 fields:
 - `terminal_config` – Arguments related to the terminal where automatic interaction takes place.
   They are passed to `ascicinema`.
 This field is optional.
 - `interaction_config` – Arguments related to automatic interaction with the terminal.